JellyDream/tensorflow-sphereface/README.md

 # A re-implementation of sphereface.
-# Note this repository is useless because the "weight balance" trick does not improve the performance.
+## Note: this repository is useless because the "weight balance" trick does not improve the performance.
 And you should try insightface(https://github.com/deepinsight/insightface).

 ### Introduction
 The operation of user-defined op(marginInnerProduct) is completely the same as it in the sphereface-caffe.